Grassland

 - Applying nitrogen fertilizer ‘little and often’ during the growing season gives most efficient response in terms of grass growth.

-Phosphorus (P) for cattle grazed swards**
+Phosphorus (P) for drystock grazed swards*

-- Rates shown must be deducted to account for P fed to livestock in concentrate feeds.
+- Rates shown must be deducted to account for P fed to livestock in concentrate feeds

 - To account for P in concentrate feeds, use either actual P content in the feeds used if available, or alternatively, use a default value of 5 kg of P per tonne of concentrate feed.